rogerallen/oversampler/src/oversampler/garageband/README.md

 Overtone Instruments & Synths using Samples from Garageband and Symphonic Jam Pack.

-Garageband samples are stored in `/Library/Application Support/GarageBand/Instrument Library/Sampler/Sampler Files/`
+Garageband samples are stored in
+`/Library/Application Support/GarageBand/Instrument Library/Sampler/Sampler Files/`

 ==Instruments==

+These samples are available to use.

 ===Default Garageband===
 - Steel String Acoustic Guitar